sous-chefs/ark/README.md

 - :install: extracts the file and creates a 'friendly' symbolic link to the extracted directory path
+- :configure: configure ahead of the install action
 - :install_with_make: extracts the archive to a path, runs make, and make install.
 It does _not_ run the configure step at this time
 - :dump: strips all directories from the archive and dumps the